Aliases for MC1R Gene

 GeneCards Summary for MC1R Gene

 MC1R (Melanocortin 1 Receptor) is a Protein Coding gene.
 Diseases associated with MC1R include Melanoma, Cutaneous Malignant 5 and Skin/Hair/Eye Pigmentation, Variation In, 2.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and hormone binding.
-An important paralog of this gene is ENSG00000198211.
+Among its related pathways are Peptide ligand-binding receptors and Aldosterone synthesis and secretion.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and hormone binding.
+An important paralog of this gene is MC4R.

 UniProtKB/Swiss-Prot Summary for MC1R Gene

 Receptor for MSH (alpha, beta and gamma) and ACTH.
 The activity of this receptor is mediated by G proteins which activate adenylate cyclase.

 Melanocortin receptors are activated by members of the melanocortin family: alpha-, beta- and gamma-melanocyte stimulating hormone (MSH) and adrenocorticotropic hormone (ACTH).
 The melanocortins are involved in a range of physiological functions, including pigmentation and inflammation.